youngmikec/javascript-functions/tasks.md

 ## Add a 'main' Function

 Add a function `main` that calculates a given number of future states from a given starting states and prints them all to the console (including the initial state).
 The function should have two parameters.
-The first parameter should be a string containing the name of one of the game states in the `startPatterns` object, that is: rpentomino, glideranchored or square.
+The first parameter should be a string containing the name of one of the game states in the `startPatterns` object, that is: rpentomino, glider or square.
 The second parameter should be an integer indicating how many new game states to calculate.
 Each game state should be printed with a trailing new line character.

 For example, `main("rpentomino", 2)` will print to the console: